Hattie Carwell

 Hattie Carwell (born July 17, 1948) is an American physicist and former scientist with the United States Department of Energy and the International Atomic Energy Agency.
 In 1990, she became a program manager for high energy and nuclear programs with the DOE San Francisco Operations Office.
-She additionally was a lead operations engineer at the Berkeley Site Office in 1994-2006.
+She additionally was a lead operation engineer at the Berkeley Site Office from 1994 to 2006.
+She has also contributed to several non-profit organizations with the goal of promoting diversity within STEM-related fields.

 Biography and education

-Carwell was born July 17, 1948 in Brooklyn, NY.
+Carwell was born on July 17, 1948, in Brooklyn, NY.
 She grew up in Ashland, Virginia where she was encouraged by her community to become a scientist.
-After graduating high school Hattie enrolled in Bennett College for Women in Greensboro, North Carolina in the fall of 1966.
+Carwell graduated as valedictorian of her high school class.
+After graduating high school, Hattie enrolled in the Bennett College for Women in Greensboro, North Carolina in the Fall of 1966.
 She graduated from the college in 1970 with a bachelor's degree in chemistry.
-In the fall of 1970, Carwell was enrolled in Rutgers University where she earned a M.S. degree in health physics.
+In the fall of 1970, Carwell was enrolled in Rutgers University where she earned an M.S. degree in health physics.

 Career

-After graduating from Rutgers University, Hattie Carwell obtained a position with the U.S. Department of Energy and the International Atomic Energy Agency as a health physicist and nuclear safeguards group leader.
-She worked both nationally and internationally for the agency.
-Carwell went on to work in Vienna, Austria where she served as a nuclear safeguards inspector and group leader at the International Atomic Energy Agency from 1980 to 1985.
-In 1985, she moved to Oakland, California and worked with the Department of Energy as a program manager for high energy and nuclear programs.
-In 1990, Carwell became the program manager for high energy and nuclear program in the Department of Energy's San Francisco Operations office.
-Later, Carwell became a senior facility operations engineer at Berkeley in 1992.
+After graduating from Rutgers University in 1971, Hattie Carwell obtained a position with the U.S. Department of Energy as a health physicist, providing radiation safety oversight in several national laboratories.
+Carwell went on to work in Vienna, Austria from 1980 to 1985 where she served as a nuclear safeguards inspector and group leader at the International Atomic Energy Agency.
+In 1985, she moved to Oakland, California and worked with the Department of Energy, contributing to the development of new radiation safety policies, as well as how to streamline them while conducting research.
+She then became the program manager for high energy and nuclear programs in 1990 at the Department of Energy's San Francisco Operations office.
+Later, Carwell became a senior facility operations engineer at the Berkeley Site Office in 1992.
 In 1994, she was promoted to operations lead, a position which she held until 2006.
 She later became a senior physical scientist before retiring in 2008.

-In 2010, she attended a workshop organized by the National Academies of Science, Engineering, and Medicine titled "Chemistry in Primetime and Online: Communicating Chemistry in Informal Environments."
+In 2010, Carwell attended a workshop organized by the National Academies of Science, Engineering, and Medicine titled "Chemistry in Primetime and Online: Communicating Chemistry in Informal Environments."
 In March 2020, she served on a panel about higher education leadership at the 50th Annual Conference of the Council of Historically Black Graduate Schools.
 She was an attendee at the 2014 National Academics of Science, Engineering, and Medicine workshop entitled Opportunities for the Gulf Research Program: Middle-Skilled Workforce Needs.

 Writing

-Carwell has written two books and numerous articles.
+Carwell has written two books and numerous articles and has also been listed as a contributor in several publications.
 One of her books is titled Blacks in Science: Astrophysicist to Zoologist.